measure-sh/measure/measure-android/measure-ndk/README.md

-The `sigwait` function suspends execution of the calling thread until one of the signals specified in the signal set becomes `pending`. **Once a signal processed by this thread, it is automatically cleared from the set of pending signals
+The `sigwait` function suspends execution of the calling thread until one of the signals specified in the signal set becomes `pending`. **Once a signal processed by this thread, it is automatically cleared from the set of pending signals**.
-**.
 It then returns that signal number.
 No signal handlers set using `sigaction` are triggered for this signal once cleared by `sigwait`.

 `sigwait` makes it easy to handle the signals synchronously in normal program execution.

 ## Semaphores

+The implementation relies on Semaphores to synchronize the threads.

 ### sem_wait(3)